Call Us Now

 You don’t have to worry about selling a house with a valid lease agreement when selling to a house buying company!
 House buying companies have the expertise to handle even the stickiest lease agreements.
 They allow you to close quicker and move on to better investment opportunities.

 Selling to a house buying agent also ensures your tenants will have a hassle-free transition from seller to buyer.
 This is especially great if you’re related to the existing tenants, a common occurrence for landlords.

 House buying agents allow you to sell your rental property without worrying about tenants.
 Neither do you have to worry about repairs, additional fees, or leasing agreements.
 If you’re tired of being a landlord, selling to a house buying agent is a dream come true.

 Another option is to sell your home to a cash house buying company.
 You won’t have to worry about any repairs.
 You save thousands on agent commission costs.
 You can also receive a no-obligation cash offer in just 24 hours.

 My Quick Cash Sale gives you a cash offer within one day and you can close whenever works best for you.
-You can have your Louisville house sold in a week!
+You can have your Jeffersonville house sold in a week!

-Lucky for you, we buy houses in Louisville.
+Lucky for you, we buy houses in Jeffersonville.

 Our customers comment all the time about our soft approach.
 You won't get a hard sell with us.
 If you are not completely satisfied with the offer we make to buy your house, you don't have to accept it.
 No charge.
 No fees.